 The International Student and Study Abroad Centre (ISSAC) supports student success and facilitates international education experiences at USask and abroad.
-ISSAC is here to assist all international undergraduate, graduate, exchange and English as a Second Language students in their transition to the University of Saskatchewan and to life in Canada.
+ISSAC is here to assist all international undergraduate, graduate, exchange, and English as a Second Language students in their transition to the University of Saskatchewan and to life in Canada.
 ISSAC offers advising and support on matters that affect international students and their families and on matters related to studying abroad as University of Saskatchewan students.
-Please visit students.usask.ca for more information.
+Visit https://students.usask.ca/international/issac.php for more information.